Prevention and Protection

 The following guidelines on the use of a personal insect repellent are from Health Canada and the Centre for Disease Control in the United States.
 For additional information on repellents visit the Centres for Disease Control and Prevention and the Canadian Pest Management Regulatory Agency - Mosquito Control.

 Keep in mind that the accessibility of repellents that are alternatives to DEET may differ between Canada and the United States.
-Manufactures of repellent are responsible for obtaining government approval and they may not do so in both countries.
+Manufacturers of repellent are responsible for obtaining government approval and they may not do so in both countries.

 Around the home